naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_icml20/README.md

 - Graph Structure of Neural Networks
 - Graph Optimal Transport for Cross-Domain Alignment
 - When Does Self-Supervision Help Graph Convolutional Networks?
+- Spectral Clustering with Graph Neural Networks for Graph Pooling

 </details>